davidcalikes/portfolio-project-one/README.md

 - __Content__

-    * The navigation section of this site is loosely based on a code snippet named "flex-test" provided to me by Code Institute mentor Richard Wells.
+    * The navigation section of this site is loosely based on a code snippet named "flex-test" provided to me by my Code Institute mentor Richard Wells.

-    * The fade-in effect for the hero image was taken from this article on Stack Overflow: https://stackoverflow.com/questions/11679567/using-css-for-a-fade-in-effect-on-page-load
+    * The fade-in effect for the hero image is from this article on Stack Overflow: https://stackoverflow.com/questions/11679567/using-css-for-a-fade-in-effect-on-page-load

     * The Sticky Navigation Menu is derived from snippets of code from this repository: https://github.com/iamshaunjp/CSS-Tips-and-Tricks/blob/04-css-only-dropdown-menu/css-only-dropdown/styles.css